Foxdeck/fox-deck/README.md

 [![Test & Deploy](https://github.com/Foxdeck/fox-deck/actions/workflows/test-and-deploy.yml/badge.svg)](https://github.com/Foxdeck/fox-deck/actions/workflows/test-and-deploy.yml)

+> [!note]
+> We're particularly eager for fresh UX/UI ideas to enhance the Foxdeck experience.
+If you have any Ideas you can use the [»UX/UI Suggestions«](https://github.com/Foxdeck/fox-deck/discussions/34) board in disussions!

 Welcome to the future of learning with Foxdeck, a dynamic web application where flashcards meet community collaboration.
 At Foxdeck, we've digitalized the tried-and-true method of learning with flashcards, adding a twist of interactivity and user engagement.
 Here, not only can you create and manage your own digital flashcards, but you can also share them with